Energinet-DataHub/geh-core/README.md

 Each [NuGet package bundles](./docs/development.md#nuget-package-bundle) should have one root folder within the `source` folder.
 For organization within each package bundle, see [Organization of packages](./docs/development.md).

 Any configuration files (e.g. `stylecop.json`) shared by _all_ VS projects must be located in the `source` folder.

+With the `Images` folder all docker images are defined.

 #### File: source/Directory.Build.props